E-Filing and E-Service Procedures

 Service and Filing of Pleadings, Documents, and Motions

-- Parties who elect to e-file shall provide the Board with one e-mail address that will be used throughout the proceeding.
-Parties who agree to e-service shall provide the Board with one e-mail address that will be used throughout the proceeding; all eservice shall originate from and be sent to this e-mail address.
+- Parties who elect to e-file and agree to e-service shall provide the Board with one e-mail address that will be used throughout the proceeding; all e-service and e-filing shall originate from and be sent to this e-mail address.
 Parties may designate additional persons with independent email addresses as authorized to send and receive documents to the Board.

 - All documents may be delivered to other parties and the Board via e-mail, unless otherwise agreed by all parties.